SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/api_documentation/apidocumentation.rst

 Examples for the request bodies for job and deployment creation can be found in the repository `here <https://github.com/qunicorn/qunicorn-core/tree/main/tests/test_resources>`_

-For deployment or job creation, the required infomration can be retrieved from the other api endpoints. e.g. the names of the devices defined by the provider (GET /devices/) to create a new job (POST /jobs/)
+For deployment or job creation, the required information can be retrieved from the other api endpoints. e.g. the names of the devices defined by the provider (GET /devices/) to create a new job (POST /jobs/)

 =====